cssnr/env-json-action/README.md

 - [Support](#Support)
 - [Contributing](#Contributing)

-Convert Environment File to/from a JSON File.
-Creates an output with the results and optionally writes to a file.
+Convert an Environment File to or from JSON for Outputs or Writing to a File.

 > [!NOTE]
 > Please submit